 What to Do When Your Toddler Doesn’t Want Daddy

-It can be tough when your toddler doesn’t want daddy and shows a preference for you.
+It’s tough for the whole family when your toddler wants nothing to do with her dad.
 Learn why this happens and how to handle it in a positive way.

 Toddler Doesn't Want Daddy